 When trying to thaw pipes, it is possible to do serious damage and possibly break a line or pipe.
 If your pipes burst or spring a leak, the first thing to do is shut off the water supply.
 Locating the water main and keeping a wrench nearby that fits the fixture is an essential preventative measure that every homeowner should implement.
 Other pipe hazards that can cause a leak include frequent use of harsh chemical agents in your plumbing lines; in these instances, shut off the water to curb potential water damage and call a plumber.

 No Water Pressure

 When water pressure wanes, it could be a sign of many underlying issues.
-When this is your experience, it makes most sense to contact your regular plumbing professional to have the matter looked at further.
+When this is your experience, it makes the most sense to contact your regular plumbing professional to have the matter looked at further.
 A wise move might be to shut off the main valve to discontinue the water supply until a plumbing contractor evaluates it.
-This will also reduce the potential for damage in the event that water is escaping and leaking from the plumbing line, curbing possible property damage.
+This will also reduce the potential for damage in the event that water is escaping and leaks from the plumbing line, curbing possible property damage.